 Dullstroom Accommodation – Browse Online For Your Dullstroom Self Catering, Bed and Breakfast Accommodation – Dullstroom Budget Family Holiday Accommodation

 The village of Dullstroom is rich in history and at 2100m AMSL, it is often referred to as the Place of eternal mist.
-It’s unique fauna and flora makes this beautiful region a welcome escape from the rushed existence of big city life – A country and outdoor getaway just over 2 hours away from Gauteng.
+It’s unique fauna and flora makes this beautiful region a welcome escape from the rushed existence of big city life – A country and outdoor getaway just over 2 hours away from Johannesburg.

 As one of South Africa’s premier trout fishing areas and a mecca for Rainbow and Brown Trout, Dullstroom is the ideal weekend getaway for outdoor enthusiasts.
-Year-round activities in the area include: scenic hikes and trails, horse riding, birding, backpacking, camping, abseiling, exploring the interesting rock formations and fly-fishing Or just sit back and take in the peaceful tranquillity of nature.
+Year-round activities in the area include: scenic hikes and trails, horse riding, birding, backpacking, camping, abseiling, exploring the interesting rock formations and fly-fishing or just sit back and take in the peaceful tranquillity of nature.

 Dullstroom is one of the only regions in South Africa where the Wattled, Crowned and Blue Cranes are found .Wild flowers including the white arum lily, river lily and very beautiful yellow arum lily are found in the nearby Tonteldoos Valley.

 The town of Dullstroom offers a range of activities to provide both the energetic holiday maker and a relaxing self catering accommodation for the people on holiday.
 Fishermen have a wide range of local tackle shops to select from, for that budget fly fishing, rod or reel together with professional advice available from the local fishing shops.

 Dullstroom is the place you are looking for a place to unwind and relax the body and soul in the moderate climate of Mpumalanga, you do not need to travel much further than the unique town of Dullstroom.